Velir/dbt-ga4/README.md

   - local: ../dbt-ga4
 ```

-3. Add the following variables to your dbt_project.yml file denoting the source project, schema, and a start date to use when scanning GA4 event tables.
+3. Add the following variables to your dbt_project.yml file denoting the source GCP project, dataset, and a start date to use when scanning sharded GA4 event tables.

 ```
 vars: